ivan-hc/AppMan/README.md

 `-u` or `update`	Update all the AppImages in /opt/bin using appimageupdate.

-`-a` or `sdk`		  Updates platform-tools for Android (adb, fastboot...).
-This is not related to an AppImage.

  Commands:

   `appman-install` - Install an application, the whole list is available [here](https://github.com/ivan-hc/AppMan/tree/main/applications).